The Last Great American Dynasty: Lyrics

-"The Last Great American Dynasty" narrates the story and satirizes the vilification of American socialite and composer Rebekah Harkness, who previously inhabited the Holiday House—Swift's mansion in Watch Hill, an affluent coastal village in Westerly, Rhode Island.
+"The Last Great American Dynasty" narrates the story and satirizes the vilification of Rebekah Harkness, an American socialite who had inhabited Swift's mansion Holiday House in Watch Hill, Rhode Island.
+It is structured similar to a lyrical ballad: it follows an abab rhyme scheme and a four-beat line.
 Written in a townsfolk third-person narrative, it details the following: Rebekah West, a middle-class divorcée from St. Louis, married William "Bill" Harkness in 1947, who was the heir to Standard Oil, an oil-refining company that was the 19th-century's first and largest multinational corporation in the world.
 The couple bought a seaside estate in Watch Hill, Rhode Island, and nicknamed it "Holiday House".
 Bill died of heart attack in 1954, for which Rebekah was blamed by the town.
 After her then-husband's death, Rebekah inherited his enormous wealth and became one of the wealthiest women in the US.

 Rebekah invited "big names" and her "bitch pack"—a group of female city friends—to the house, and spent the new money by throwing numerous high-class events and "outrageous" parties; Watch Hill scorned her for causing the downfall of the Harkness family, calling her the maddest and the "most shameless" woman in the town's history.
 Pursuing her passion for arts, Rebekah founded a professional ballet company in 1964, called the Harkness Ballet.
 Further details in the song about Harkness' life include: how she gambled with Spanish surrealist artist Salvador Dalí, "filled" her swimming pool with champagne, when in fact, she had only used champagne to clean the pool, and stole a neighbor's dog and dyed it lime green because of a feud, whereas in reality, it was a cat instead of a dog, which implies the inaccuracy of gossips—one of many lyrical motifs present in Folklore.
 The lyric "she had a marvelous time ruining everything" refers to the hate she received from the town and tabloids, and how Rebekah is infamous for "not fitting in".